ham-radio-software/drats2/README.md

 * creating Python and Operating system specific packages.
 * Bandit security scanning.

-### Common
+### drats_common

-This is code specific to D-Rats that is common to both the d-rats repeater and other d-rats programs.
+This is code specific to D-Rats that is common to both the D-Rats repeater and other D-Rats programs.

+This also contains the message catalogs for all the D-Rats programs.

 ### drats_gtk